sp-rky/python-json-text-based-game/readme.txt

 python-json-text-based-game
-By Marcus Fletcher Davey / sp-rky
+By Stephanie Fletcher Davey / sp-rky

 Reads the story.json file to present a text based puzzle game to the user.